Janssen Announces U.S. FDA Breakthrough Therapy Designation Granted for Talquetamab for the Treatment of Relapsed or Refractory Multiple Myeloma

 Eintrag hinzufügen Eintrag bearbeiten

-Börse aktuell - Live TickerInflations- und Rezessionssorgen verunsichern: ATX schließt schwächer -- DAX zur Schlussglocke im Minus -- Asiatische Börsen letztlich mit Verlusten
+Börse aktuell - Live TickerWeitere Verluste: ATX merklich schwächer - DAX sackt deutlich unter 13.000 Punkte -- Asiens Börsen letztlich uneins

-Der heimische Aktienmarkt zeigte sich im Mittwochshandel schwächer.
-Auch der DAX musste zur Wochenmitte Einbußen verkraften.
-Die US-Börsen präsentieren sich uneinheitlich.
-Die Börsen in Asien schlossen am Mittwoch tiefer.
+Der heimische Aktienmarkt zeigt sich am Donnerstag deutlich tiefer.
+Auch der DAX notiert mit kräftigen Abschlägen.
+Die Börsen in Asien wiesen am Donnerstag gemischte Vorzeichen auf.